-Late in the quarter, Colibri along with its partner Silver Spruce Resources announced that their team had completed all of required preparatory excavation work at Diamante to begin drill testing at two of the known target areas at the project (Pillado and Prieta).
+Late in the second quarter of 2022, Colibri along with its partner Silver Spruce Resources announced that their team had completed all of required preparatory excavation work at Diamante to begin drill testing at two of the known target areas at the project (Pillado and Prieta).
 Shortly after completing this work, Colibri's RC drilling machine and drilling team arrived and commenced drilling.
 Subsequent to the quarter end, Colibri announced that a total of 2005m had been drilled in a total of 19 holes.
-Results are pending and follow up exploration plans will be announced in the third quarter of 2022.